peter-conalgo/freesurface/ideas/project_marketplace.md

 or team could propose a plan to solve the problem.
 Everything would always be out in the open so that no mistep in communication or logic would be left unseen.

-The system could be gamified for all parties so that it felt like a community.
+The system could be gamified for all parties so that it felt like a fun community.

+The system could bring interesting items to the top.

+The system would make all usage data public for the purpose of collective analysis.
+Very cool UI could play in here.